matttrichards/geocode/README.md

 # geocode — short, shareable location codes
+You can play around with a simple UI I built for it here: https://geoloc.cc/ Feel free to build your own UI!

 A geocode code turns a precise point on Earth into a short, human-shareable string like `h3xex8`, and back — with **no server, no database, and no central